 ESP Easy is very easy to flash on Windows using the installation utility contained in the project repository.
 If you are a Linux user (PC, Raspberry Pi, Orange PI …) or macOS, it will be necessary to use esptool.py already presented in this tutorial.
-In this tutorial, we will install on firmware on a Wemos D1 Mini, but the method also applies to all ESP8266 NodeMCU (attention, some cards need to be in bootload mode before you can flash the firmware).
+In this tutorial, we will install on firmware on a Wemos D1 Mini, but the method also applies to all ESP8266 NodeMCU (attention, some boards need to be in bootload mode before you can flash the firmware).

 Install Python and esptool.py